 Do good gays get married?

-Means Happy spoke with queer people about their attitudes towards marriage, and how we have the freedom to make our own rules when it comes to marriage.
+We spoke with queer people about their attitudes towards marriage, and how we have the freedom to make our own rules when it comes to relationships.

 The goalposts have shifted